|

 The bond portion is split between several DFA bond funds.

-We like it because of its stock portfolio's extraordinary diversification and
+We like it because of its stock portfolio's diversification and

 duration. |